 NDIA IPMD Agile Framework Overview.
 The Agile Input Overview is a training package geared towards education on the Agile Mind-Set and how to shift thinking when moving into an Agile framework.
 The training package ends with a check list required out of the agile framework before EVM planning and scheduling should begin, as the EVM implementation should be established around the goals of the agile framework.
 The content is meant to stand alone with teacher notes on each slide.
 This course content should be understood prior to the NDIA IPMD Agile and EVM Training.

 An Industry Practice Guide for Agile on Earned Value Management Programs.
 (Version 1.2 Fall 2018) This training package mirrors the NDIA IPMD Industry Practice Guide for Agile on EVM Industry Practice Guide, Version 1.2 in an outlined, bulleted format, offering a condensed “cliff note” version of the formal guide.
 Each slide contains “teaching points” to ensure the training package stands alone.
 The slide deck and teaching points work in tandem for a condensed version of the critical messaging further explained in the full version of the guide.

-Download the Training Package: An Industry Practice Guide for Agile on Earned Value Management Programs
+- Download the Training Package: An Industry Practice Guide for Agile on Earned Value Management Program

-To participate in the Agile and EVM Committee please contact one of the committee chairs, Matt Strain or Ron Terbush.
+To participate in the Agile Committee please contact Andrea Nibert.